opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           user through bluetooth connection.
 Also we developed a mobile application and server side.
 On the mobile app we used Cordova and Vue.js.
       active: "true"
     - fields:
-        bio: Frontend Engineer who loves to learn new things and share knowledge with others.
-Co-organizer of 'Dev.meetups()' meetups.
-Mentor at GoIT Academy.
-        city: Vinnytsia
-        name: Andrew Slobodianiuk
-        socialLinks:
-          - src: ""
-            icon: icon-facebook-square
-        country: Ukraine
-        title: Frontend Engineer
-        id: andrew_slobodianiuk
-        image: /uploads/andrew-slobodianiuk-200.jpg
-        company: Onseo
-      talk:
-        id: talk_20
-        title: JAM stack - why do we need it?
-        description: Let's talk about JAMstack and figure out in what cases we can use it.
-We will discuss popular tools like Gatsby and Netlify and why web sites that use it have a good perform
-      active: "true"
-    - fields:
         bio: Accessibility champion during the day, banana-man during the night.